-Crossing boundaries is what the Challenge is all about.
-Not just between students and lecturers and between faculties and disciplines, but also between academia and society.
+Crossing boundaries is what this challenge is all about: not just between students and lecturers and between faculties and disciplines, but also between academia and society.

 The UvA Create a Course Challenge consists of four rounds.
 In the final round, the winner is chosen by a jury.
 The IIS and the winner will work together to develop the course.
 The Challenge is open to all UvA students, Bachelor’s and Master’s alike.

 Submit the first draft of an idea for your course by filling in the form below.
 Or take a picture of your beer coaster if you've written it down and email it to firstname.lastname@example.org.
 Be creative in both content and form!

 Deadline: 2 November 2021

 As soon as we receive your idea through one of the channels above, we’ll send you a form you can use to further develop your idea.
 Which teaching methods will be used in your course?
 What will the students learn?
 Which lecturers will be involved?
 What study material will the students use, and how will they be assessed?

 Please make sure to complete the form and send it back to us by email before 2 November.

 All UvA students and staff may vote once for their favourite course idea.
 The five ideas with the most votes will continue in the challenge and will go to round 4.